Home / Securing Thermal Cameras against Network Vulnerabilities

 “These devices come from the manufacturer with a common user ID and password, something like ‘admin’ for both.
 People don’t bother to change that, or they don’t have a complex password policy, so the password is not strong enough,” Mike Sanchez says.

-The most critical step in protecting devices and networks is to use a password unique to each device.
+The most critical step in protecting devices, sensitive information and networks is to use a password unique to each device.

 Opgal does not mandate strong passwords, but best practice suggests that all customers determine their secure password policy.